+- 1.2. (b) (iv) Transaction value - 11.1.
+Determination of customs value - 14.
+Application of Annexes (second sentence) - 18.
+Institutions (Committee on Customs Valuation)

+19. ons i ucai 10U

+: ,

+20 · T · ٠. ٠

+- 21. Special and differential treatment of developing countries

+- 22. Acceptance and accession

+- 24. Entry into force.

+- 25.1.
+National legislation

+- 26. Review

+- 27. Amendments

+- 28. Withdrawal

+- 29. Secretariat

+- 30. Deposit

+- 31. Registration

-1.2(b)(iv) Transaction value Determination of customs value 14 Application of Annexes (second sentence) Institutions (Committee on Customs Valuation) 18 19 Consultation 20 Dispute settlement 21 Special and differential treatment developing countries .22 Acceptance and accession 24 Entry into force 25.1 National legislation 26 Review 27 Amendments 28 Withdrawal 29 Secretariat Deposit 30 31 Registration Annex II Technical Committee on Customs Valuation Annex III Ad Hoc Panels Protocol to the Agreement on Implementation of Article VII (except 1.7 and 1.8; with necessary conforming introductory language)
+- Annex II Technical Committee on Customs Valuation

+- Annex III Ad boc panels

+Protocol to the Agreement on Implementation of Article VII (except I.7 and I.8; with necessary conforming introductory language)

-- (v) Agreement on Import Licensing Procedures - 1.4 General provisions (last sentence) - 2.2 Automatic import licensing (footnote 2) - 4 Institutions, consultation and dispute settlement. - 5 Final provisions (except paragraph 2) - (vi) Agreement on Implementation of Article VI (Antidumping Code) - 13 Developing Countries - 14 Committee on Anti-Dumping Practices - 15 Consultation, Conciliation and Dispute Settlement - 16 Final Provisions (except paragraphs 1 and 3) - (vii) Arrangement Regarding Bovine Meat - (viii) International Dairy Arrangement - (ix) Agreement on Trade in Civil Aircraft. - (x) Declaration on Trade Measures Taken for Balance-of-Payments Purposes. - (c) All other provisions in the GATT and Related Instruments which relate to: - (i) governmental assistance to economic development and the treatment of developing countries, except for paragraphs (1) to (4) of the Decision of 28 November 1979 (L/4903) on Differential and more Favourable Treatment, Reciprocity and Fuller Participation of Developing Countries; - (ii) the establishment or operation of specialist committees and other subsidiary institutions; - (iii) signature, accession, entry into force, withdrawal, deposit and registration.
+- (v) Agreement on Import Licensing Procedures - 1.4.
+General provisions (last sentence) - 2.2.
+Automatic import licensing (footnote 2) - 4.
+Institutions, consultation and dispute settlement - 5.
+Final provisions (except paragraph 2) - (vi) Agreement on Implementation of Article VI (Antidumping Code) - 13.
+Developing countries - 14.
+Committee on Anti-Dumping Practices - 15.
+Consultation, conciliation and dispute settlement - 16.
+Final provisions (except paragraphs 1 and 3) - (vii) Arrangement regarding bovine meat - (viii) International dairy arrangement - (ix) Agreement on Trade in Civil Aircraft - (x) Declaration on trade measures taken for balance-of-payments purposes. - (c) All other provisions in the GATT or Related lastruments which relate to: - (i) governmental assistance to economic development and the treatment of developing countries, except for paragraphs 1 to 4 of the Decision of 28 November 1979 (L/4903) on differential and more favourable treatment, reciprocity and fuller participation of developing countries; - (ii) the establishment or operation of specialist committees and other subsidiary institutions; - (iii) signature, accession, entry into force, withdrawal, deposit and registration.

-- (d) All agreements, arrangements, decisions, understandings or other joint action pursuant to the provisions listed in subparagraphs (a) to (c) above. - (2) Contracting Parties shall apply the provisions of the "Declaration on Trade Measures Taken for Balance-of-Payments Purposes" to measures taken by those Contracting Parties which are not parties to the GATT to the extent that that is practicable in the context of the other provisions of this Treaty. - (3) With respect to notifications required by the provisions made applicable by Article 29(2)(a): - (a) Contracting Parties which are not parties to the GATT or a Related Instrument shall make their notifications to the Secretariat.
+- (d) All agreements, arrangements, decisions, understandings or other joint action pursuant to the provisions listed in subparagraphs (a) to (c). - Contracting Parties shall apply the provisions of the 'Declaration on trade measures taken for balance-of-payments purposes' to measures taken by those Contracting Parties which are not parties to the GATT, to the extent practicable in the context of the other provisions of this Treaty. - 3.
+With respect to notifications required by the provisions made applicable by Article 29 (2) (a): - (a) Contracting Parties which are not parties to the GATT or a Related Instrument shall make their notifications to the Secretariat.
 The Secretariat shall circulate copies of the notifications to all Contracting Parties.
 Notifications to the Secretariat shall be in one of the authentic languages of this Treaty.
-The accompanying documents may be solely in the language of the Contracting Party; - (b) such requirements shall not apply to Contracting Parties to this Treaty which are also parties to the GATT and Related Instruments, which contain their own notification requirements. - (4) Trade in nuclear materials may be governed by agreements referred to in the Declarations related to this paragraph contained in the Final Act of the European Energy Charter Conference.
+The accompanying documents may be solely in the language of the Contracting Party; - (b) such requirements shall not apply to Contracting Parties to this Treaty which are also parties to the GATT and Related Instruments, which contain their own notification requirements. - 4.
+Trade in nuclear materials may be governed by agreements referred to in the declarations related to this paragraph contained in the Final Act of the European Energy Charter Conference.

-10. ANNEX TFU
+10. Annex TFU

-PROVISIONS FOR TRADE AGREEMENTS BETWEEN STATES WHICH WERE CONSTITUENT PARTS OF THE FORMER UNION OF SOVIET SOCIALIST REPUBLICS (In accordance with Article 29(2)(b))
+PROVISIONS REGARDING TRADE AGREEMENTS BETWEEN STATES WHICH WERE CONSTITUENT PARTS OF THE FORMER UNION OF SOVIET SOCIALIST REPUBLICS

+(In accordance with Article 29 (2) (b))